Analysis | How Biden’s definition of bipartisanship has quickly evolved

 There isn’t a specific promise there to get GOP votes for legislation, but Biden is promising here to “work with” Republicans as president.
 And Biden repeated a version of this other campaign stops, including that week in Detroit and Miramar, Fla.

-It was a stark contrast to the politics of division that dominated the Donald Trump presidency. when there was such a division between Democrats and Republicans (who had just a few more than 50 votes but like Democrats couldn’t reach 60) that the Senate under then-Majority Leader Mitch McConnell (R-Ky.) often spent its time confirming federal judges, which these days only requires a majority vote, but got little done legislatively.
+It was a stark contrast to the politics of division that dominated the Donald Trump presidency, when there was such a division between Democrats and Republicans (who had just a few more than 50 votes but like Democrats couldn’t reach 60) that the Senate under then-Majority Leader Mitch McConnell (R-Ky.) often spent its time confirming federal judges, which these days only requires a majority vote, but got little done legislatively.

 A few days after his Cincinnati speech, at a town hall televised on ABC News on Oct.
 15., Biden did get more specific: